sagemath/sage/src/doc/en/installation/conda.rst

 Here we assume that you are using a git checkout.

-- Create and activate a new conda environment with the dependencies of Sage and a few additional developer tools; if you are not on the most common types of Linux, replace ``linux`` accordingly:
+- Create and activate a new conda environment with the dependencies of Sage and a few additional developer tools; if you are not on a Linux that runs an x86_64 compatible CPU, replace ``linux`` accordingly:

 .. code-block:: shell